apiato/documentation/docs/components/optional-components/events.md

   - task
 ---

-Apiato events are just Laravel events, and they function in the exact same way as Laravel events.
+Apiato events are just [Laravel Events](https://laravel.com/docs/events), and they function in the exact same way as Laravel events.
 However, they come with additional rules and conventions specific to Apiato.

 To generate new events and listeners you may use the following interactive commands: